strapdata/elassandra-operator/docs/source/multi-dc.rst

       }
     }

-Once started, Kibana and Cassandra Reaper, Prometheus server, Prometheur alert manager and Grafana should be available in **kube1** at :
+Once started, Kibana and Cassandra Reaper should be available in **kube1** at :

 * http://kibana-kibana.traefik-kube1.$DNS_DOMAIN/
 * http://reaper.traefik-kube1.$DNS_DOMAIN/webui

-If the prometheus operator is deployed, you should get these user interfaces:
+If the Prometheus Operator is deployed, you should get web user interfaces at:

 * http://prometheus.traefik-kube1.$DNS_DOMAIN/
 * http://alertmanager.traefik-kube1.$DNS_DOMAIN/
 * http://grafana.traefik-kube1.$DNS_DOMAIN/login